-The Charles H. Dole Residence was constructed within the Pacific Heights subdivision during Honolulu's first housing boom of the 1920's - 1930's, but only after being one of 92 lots initially offered for sale (see Figure 1 - Continuation Sheet), most of which sat vacant for nearly twenty years after the undeveloped hillside parcels were scooped up in the early 1900's by wealthy prospectors.
-While the original drawings for the main residence have not been located, the house displays characteristics and features of the "Dutch Colonial Revival" style of architecture of the early 20th century.
-A later version of its predecessor the "Dutch Colonial", American settlers from the Netherlands originated this style in the mid - early 1600's to the mid-1800's.
-Based on its appearance and materials, the house appears primarily in its original form (plan shape/footprint and materials), undergoing only a few exterior alterations over its 90-year history.
-The most notable changes to approximately half of its windows include the use of glass jalousies, picture, and 4-panel awning windows currently in place of what was likely doublehung glass wood-framed windows (some original windows and window screens remain on the first floor, west side of the house).
+Based on its appearance and materials, the house appears primarily in its original form (plan shape/footprint and materials), undergoing some exterior and interior alterations over its estimated 122-year history.
+The most notable changes are to approximately half of its windows with the inclusion of glass jalousies, picture, and 4-panel awning windows replacing what was likely double-hung glass wood-framed windows (some original windows and window screens remain on the first floor, west side of the house).
 There are two other structures on the property, a four-vehicle carport and a one-story bungalow.
-The date the carport was built is unknown, but it was likely not long after the main house was completed.
-According to property tax records the bungalow was built in 1943.
-Both structures have been tastefully incorporated into the setting and are themselves now part of the property's historic past.
+The date the carport was built is unknown.
+Property tax records indicate the bungalow was built in 1943 during WWII.